VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Nice job!
 You’ve now implemented mouse interaction, which adds a whole new level of interactivity to the game. 🚀 You can now click on objects in the scene to trigger different actions, like moving cubes or capsules with physics or detecting hits on non-physical entities.
 This opens up endless possibilities for gameplay mechanics! 🎮 We rock! 🤘

+{% include _alert.html type:'success' title: "You learnt how to add mouse interaction to the scene, allowing players to interact with objects using raycasting and ray picking.
+The application responds to mouse clicks by applying impulses to physics-based entities and detecting hits on non-physical entities." %}

 ## Step 16: Add Output - Console or Screen! 📺

 In this part we will do just basic output to the console and the screen.
-We will add a simple text output to the screen to display the name of the entity that was hit by the mouse raycast.
+You have already added a simple text output `Console.WriteLine()` to the screen to display the interaction of the entity that was hit by the mouse raycast.
 This will help us visualize the interactions and provide feedback to the player.

 We have a few options where the output can be displayed: